Report of the Supervisory Board of KION GROUP AG

 Last year, the Supervisory Board continued to fulfill the tasks and responsibilities imposed on it by the law, the Company’s articles of association, and the German Corporate Governance Code with dedication and diligence.

 As in previous years, the Supervisory Board – in addition to the areas of focus mentioned above – discussed numerous other issues and transactions requiring consent, made necessary decisions, regularly advised the Executive Board on all significant matters relating to managing the Company, and monitored the Executive Board’s running of the Company’s business.
 The Supervisory Board was always fully involved in major decisions affecting the Company from an early stage.
-The Executive Board presented to the Supervisory Board with due lead-time transactions that, according to the law, the Company’s articles of association, or the rules of procedure for the Executive Board of KION GROUP AG, require the Supervisory Board’s consent so that it could adopt resolutions.
+Giving the specified period of notice, the Executive Board presented to the Supervisory Board transactions that, according to the law, the Company’s articles of association, and / or the rules of procedure for the Executive Board of KION GROUP AG, require the Supervisory Board’s consent so that it could adopt resolutions.
 Between meetings of the Supervisory Board and between those of its committees, the chairmen of the Supervisory Board and Audit Committee remained in close contact at all times with the Chief Executive Officer and Chief Financial Officer.
 There was also regular contact between the chairman of the Audit Committee and those responsible for internal audit and compliance in the Company.